Dawn-K-Vinod/30-Days-of-Python-Coding/Day-6/readme.md

    - The first three words.
    - The last two words.
    - The list of words in reverse order.(this should be like in the example output)
-   - The elements in this list in Ascending order.
-   - The elements in this list in descending order.

 ### Examples:
 #### Input: